 Simply understanding ‘letting go’ as consciously shifting your attention from one object to another provides a practical way to initiate this process of development.
 All you need to do is to consciously move your attention back to its object of meditation after each relapse of drifting away.

 If you have to do this a dozen, or even a hundred times, each is a valued opportunity to train your mind in awareness and in letting go.
-This simple mindful attitude will allow you to naturally and happily train your mind in more attentive focus.
+This simple mindful attitude will allow you to naturally and happily train your mind in a more attentive focus.

 Attaining the goal of meditation training